blech75/mister-roboto/README.md

 ## accessibility checker

-* input: run ID, accessiblity options
+* input: run ID, accessibility options
 * task: validate served markup on tenon (or other tools)
   * get list of pages based on run ID
   * pass each page's markup to checker